Blog

 A typical information system in an organization can range from simpler personnel system to complex industrial systems like SCADA.
 Based on this complexity, the risk associated with the particular system varies from low impact to high impact.
 Therefore, risk assessment challenges and opportunities are part of the evolving standards and regulations that have to undergo iterations to remain relevant in the digital age.

-With increasing penetration of ‘BYOD’ and oncoming of ‘Internet of Things’ the Risk associated with technology continues to increase.
+With increasing penetration of ‘BYOD’ and oncoming of ‘Internet of Things’ the risk associated with technology continues to increase.
 Therefore, it becomes the responsibility of leaders and managers at all levels to understand their current standing and exposure and manage information security risk.

 Common Misconceptions: